 Benefits: Doing this each year will compound the benefits of the tax savings.
 You will deplete your Traditional IRA quicker by taking money out earlier in the year but sending your tax bill to the tax authorities at the latest possible point.
 This maximizes your wealth on all sides of the equation.

 If you are over the age of 70 ½, you also have another option that will satisfy your RMD.
 This is called a Qualified Charitable Distribution (QCD).
 A QCD is when you send money to a 501(c)(3) charitable organization from your Traditional IRA without ever touching the money yourself.
 This direct transfer is crucial — without it, the special deduction can be disallowed.
 A QCD will count towards your RMD but will wipe the income away from your tax return in the amount of the QCD.
 This above-the-line deduction can make charitable giving beneficial to those who take the standard deduction.
 It also reduces your adjustable gross income which could affect your Medicare Income Related Monthly Adjustment Amount (IRMAA).
-Even if you only do $20 per week to your church, consider setting up the transfer through your IRA so that you can get a full deduction for charitable giving.
-In consideration with the strategy above, it would be best to wait until December to make your QCD for the year.
+Even if you only do $20 per week to your church, consider writing the check through your IRA so that you can get a full deduction for charitable giving.
+In consideration of the strategy above, it would be best to wait until December to make your QCD for the year.
 Reduce your distribution at the beginning of the year by the amount of charitable giving you plan to do to fully implement the plan.

-If you are subject to an RMD due to an inherited IRA, we generally recommend taking the whole distribution as early as possible.
+If you are subject to an RMD due to an inherited IRA, I generally recommend taking the whole distribution as early as possible.
 You can then offset the tax burden by deferring more income into your 401(k) at work.
 The RMD will sit in your bank and be used to offset the difference in your take-home-pay over the course of the year.

 You are still subject to RMD rules if you inherit a Roth IRA.
 However, the distributions from an inherited Roth are non-taxable.
 It is best to wait until the end of the year to take your RMD because distributions and growth are tax-free.